kramsretlow/Autologistic.jl/docs/src/Examples.md

 returned by `fit_pl!`.
 The function [`oneboot`](@ref) has been included in the package to facilitate this.
 Each call of `oneboot` draws a random sample from the fitted distribution, then re-fits the model using this sample as the responses.
 It returns a named tuple giving the sample, the parameter estimates, and a convergence flag.
-Extra keyword arguments are passed to `sample` or `optimize` as appropriate to control the process:
+Any extra keyword arguments are passed on to `sample` or `optimize` as appropriate to control the process.

 ```@repl hydro
+# Do one bootstrap replication for demonstration purposes.
 oneboot(hydro, allow_f_increases=true, method=perfect_bounding_chain)
 ```